Registering a new account FAQ

 I am very busy and need to take a period off from reviewing, how can I do this?

 If you log in to your account and click the orange triangle by your name in the top left corner you will receive several account options.
 Select the option 'User ID & Password' and a new page will load.
 On this page there is a box for 'Unavailable Dates' where you can select a time frame during which we will not contact you to request your help in reviewing manuscripts.

 I can’t access the manuscript or files I need are missing, what should I do?

 Some files do not display in the PDF document provided for reviewers, usually these are movie files, files related to crystal data, or certain types of image files.
-First, check the supplementary files which can be accessed from the bar at the top of your score sheet, indicated by the '+' symbol.
+First, check the supplementary files which can be accessed from the Files tab at the top of your score sheet.
 If the files you need are not there then please contact the office who will be able to request them and send them to you.

 I can’t attach a file with my review, what should I do?

 Some Royal Society of Chemistry journals do not allow you to attach files when you submit a review.
 If you want to submit a graphic, or use equations or symbols that do not display correctly in the online review form then please complete the rest of the form and send the file containing additional information to the editorial office via email.